zaphosting/docs/en/vserver_windows_nointernet.md

 ![image](https://user-images.githubusercontent.com/13604413/159165541-d23bfcaf-d745-4b98-96bb-5960a113723c.png)

-## 🖥 How do I re-establish the connection?
+## 🖥 Logging in using the VNC Console

 First of all, we connect to the server via the serial console as shown below and log into it.